Extended Hadamard expansions for the Airy functions: Conclusions

 \section{Conclusions}

 A new convergent series expansion has been obtained for the Airy function $\mbox{Ai}(z)$ of complex argument, and also for $\mbox{Bi}(z)$ as a consequence of equation \eqref{eq-biai2}.
-This new expansion includes incomplete Gamma functions of $|z|$ in its three series.
-In this respect, they are similar to the Hadamard expansions.
-However, the new series are different in the sense that they rely on two types of power expansions, one of which is of the same type as in Hadamard series, producing lower incomplete Gamma functions, whereas the other is a Taylor series calculated at $s=\infty$ and produces upper incomplete Gamma functions, not present in Hadamard expansions.
-The use of these two types of power series allows us to have two finite domains, for $s$ and $\hat{s}=1/s^{2/3}$ respectively, where the series given by equations \eqref{eq-seriescomplex} and \eqref{eq-corollary1} converge uniformly for any compact subset.
-Therefore, they can be integrated term by term to produce the convergent series of Theorem \ref{th-airyseries}.
+This new expansion includes incomplete Gamma functions of $|z|$ in its five series.
+In this respect, they are a type of Hadamard expansions as defined in~\cite{paris:04,parisb:04}.
+However, the new series are different to the ones introduced in these references in the sense that they include upper incomplete Gamma functions, and also in the manner of selecting the points around which the series are computed.
+The developments that are performed in the current analysis show the complexity of the original idea of segmenting the steepest-descent path in pieces where uniform convergence occurs and where the integration is done avoiding an extreme proximity to the convergence disk boundaries.
+The use of Puiseux series in this context for expansions around the branch points is an additional new ingredient of the treatment done here, as it is the fact that only a small and finite number of segments is necessary for a full and exact spliting of the integration path.
+These recourses had not been studied in~\cite{paris:04,parisb:04}.
+The new approach could be extended to other Laplace-type integrals by using the same procedure.

 Theorem \ref{th-airyseries} also provides a clear picture of the Stokes phenomenon present in the classical asymptotic series.
 It shows the impact of the splitting of the steepest descent path in the series of equation \eqref{eq-th1}, and the correspondence with the well known property given in \eqref{eq-Aipw}.
-The oscillatory behavior of the Airy function for the anti-Stokes line at $z=-x,\quad x\in\mathds{R}^{+}$, for any value of $|z|$ is also revealed.
-The new expansion shows its role as the convergent extension of the classical asymptotic series.
-Herein lies its theoretical importance.

-The rate of convergence of the new expansion has also been studied in section \ref{sec-numan}.
-It produces a level of accuracy that improves the performance of the asymptotic expansion and complements the Maclaurin series.
-Therefore, the new expansion is a candidate to replace the asymptotic series as a companion of Maclaurin's where this one becomes impractical.
+The convergence of the new expansions has also been studied in section \ref{sec-numan}.
+It produces a level of accuracy that improves the performance of the asymptotic expansion and equals that of the Maclaurin series.
+Therefore, the new expansion is a candidate to replace under a single framework the computation algorithm for the Airy functions, which is currently based on the combined use of the Maclaurin series, the asymptotic expansion and usually a Gauss-Laguerre quadrature method for the corresponding integral where the other two series are inadequate~\cite{gilseguratemme:2007}.